UnexomWid/Exomit/README.md

 ++++{[$i]^n_-}
 // Summary: Outputs "4 3 2 1".
 // Sets the value at index 0 to 4.
-// Takes the value at the current index (0) as the loop index.
+// Checks the value at the current index (0).
 // Shows the value at the current index (0) as a number, and then a space character.
 // Decrements the value at the current index (0).
 ```